The Wall: Background

 The album's concept was born out of an altercation with audience members at the Montreal Olympic Stadium, pictured in 2006.

 Throughout 1977, Pink Floyd played the In the Flesh tour to promote their new album Animals.
-Bassist and lyricist Roger Waters despised the experience – angered by the audience's rowdy behavior (such as setting off fireworks in the middle of songs) and convinced that they were not really listening to the music.
+Roger Waters despised the experience – angered by the audience's rowdy behavior (such as setting off fireworks in the middle of songs) and convinced that they were not really listening to the music.
 During the final show on 6 July 1977 at the Montreal Olympic Stadium, a group of noisy and excited fans near the stage irritated Waters so much that he leaned over the side and spat on one of them.
-Said Waters of the incident, "Immediately afterwards I was shocked by my behaviour.
+Waters said of the incident, "Immediately afterwards I was shocked by my behaviour.
 I realised that what had once been a worthwhile and manageable exchange between us (the band) and them (the audience) had been utterly perverted by scale, corporate avarice and ego.
 All that remained was an arrangement that was essentially sado-masochistic."
 That night, Waters spoke with producer Bob Ezrin and a psychiatrist friend of Ezrin's about the alienation and despair he was experiencing.
 He articulated his desire to isolate himself by constructing a wall across the stage between the band and the audience.
 The concept was an instant source of inspiration.

 While Gilmour and Wright were in France recording solo albums, and the drummer, Nick Mason, was busy producing Steve Hillage's Green, Waters began to write material.
 The spitting incident became the starting point for a new concept, which explored the protagonist's self-imposed isolation after years of traumatic interactions with authority figures and the loss of his father as a child.

 In July 1978, Pink Floyd reconvened at Britannia Row Studios, where Waters presented two new ideas for concept albums.
 The first was a 90-minute demo with the working title Bricks in the Wall.
 The second was about a man's dreams on one night, and dealt with marriage, sex, and the pros and cons of monogamy and family life versus promiscuity.
 The band chose the first option; the second eventually became Waters's debut solo studio album, The Pros and Cons of Hitch Hiking (1984).